pdxparrot/ggj2019/SETUP.md

 * Attach the LoadingScreen to the Loader
 * Attach the Manager prefabs to the Loader

-# Game Scene Setup
+# Main Menu Scene Setup

 * Do not add a Main Camera to these scenes
-* Add a scene called intro
+* Add a scene called main_menu
   * Environment Lighting Source: Color
   * Disable Realtime Global Illumination
   * Disable Baked Global Illumination